spray/spray/docs/documentation/spray-httpx/unmarshalling.rst

 In addition to ``Unmarshaller.delegate`` there is also another "deriving Unmarshaller builder" called ``Unmarshaller.forNonEmpty``.
 It "modifies" an existing Unmarshaller to not accept empty entities.

-For example, the pre-defined ``StringUnmarshaller`` is defined like this:

-.. includecode:: /../spray-httpx/src/main/scala/cc/spray/httpx/unmarshalling/BasicUnmarshallers.scala
-   :snippet: string-unmarshaller

-As you can see it accepts empty entities as a valid representation of the empty string.
+For example, the default ``NodeSeqMarshaller`` (see above) accepts empty entities as a valid representation of ``NodeSeq.Empty``.
 It might be, however, that in your application context empty entities are not allowed.
-In order to achieve this, instead of "overriding" the existing ``StringMarshaller`` with an all-custom re-implementation you could be doing this:
+In order to achieve this, instead of "overriding" the existing ``NodeSeqMarshaller`` with an all-custom re-implementation you could be doing this:

 .. includecode:: ../code/docs/UnmarshallingExamplesSpec.scala
    :snippet: example-3